jax-ml/jax/jax/experimental/jax2tf/examples/README.md

 This directory contains a number of examples of using the [jax2tf converter](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/README.md) to:

-  * save SavedModel from trained MNIST models, using both pure JAX and Flax.
+  * save SavedModel from trained MNIST models, using both Flax and pure JAX.
-  * reuse the feature-extractor part of the trained MNIST model in TensorFlow Hub, and in a larger TensorFlow Keras model.
+  * reuse the feature-extractor part of the trained MNIST model in a larger TensorFlow Keras model.
-  * use jax2tf with TensorFlow Serving and TensorFlow JavaScript.
+  * use Flax models with TensorFlow Serving, TensorFlow JavaScript, and TensorFlow Lite.

 # Generating TensorFlow SavedModel